Lučany nad Nisou: Sights

 The main landmark of Lučany nad Nisou is the Church of the Visitation of the Virgin Mary.
 It was built in the neo-Renaissance style in 1886–1889.
 The second church in the municipality is the Church of the Sacred Heart of Jesus in Horní Maxov.

 There are two observation towers in the municipal territory, Bramberk and Slovanka on the eponymous mountains.
-There are Stations of the Cross along the way to the top of Slovanka.
+There are the Stations of the Cross along the way to the top of Slovanka.